November 23, 2020

 Who doesn’t love bringing back travel souvenirs?
 Do you often find yourself tossing away old “I Heart Italy” keychains or “Greetings from Mexico” T-shirts?
 Well, just say “no” to more cheap souvenirs.
 Here are a few mementos sure to spark conversation during your Spanish-themed dinner parties.

-3) Saffron, or azafrán in Spanish, can be found throughout Spain but La Mancha is known for having the finest in the world.
+Saffron, or azafrán in Spanish, can be found throughout Spain but La Mancha is known for having the finest in the world.
 Saffron is a key ingredient in Spanish cuisine and perfect for Paella dinner parties back home!
+You can find it any market in Spain, including the famed Boqueria in Barcelona.
+And it’s much cheaper than you’ll find in the U.S.!

 Follow these tips and you’ll be ready to host your authentic Spanish dinner party back home!